Monday, July 5, 2010

 to produce a smile out of you anyday

 Do try this restaurant out!
-Its at Carnarvon Road.
+Its at Carnarvon Road or you may find many other branches in

 The wan ton are scrumptious!
 I am not sure what are those

-powdery stuffs they added into the broth but they sure
+powdery stuffs they added into the broth (Perhaps grounded sole fish)

 This bowl of noodle is amazingly better than the one in Tak Shing.